Skip to main content

 Note that the repository may still use instance-level or organization-level runners even if it has its own repository-level runners.
 A future release may provide an option to allow more control over this.

+Before register the runner and run it, you need a registration token.
 The level of the runner determines where to obtain the registration token.

 • Instance level: The admin settings page, like <your_gitea.com>/admin/actions/runners.